 Provides optional server user or end user audit information.
-When auditing information is supplied, there will be a server user section and optionally, an end user section.
-The SMF82AUD\HDR\NUM\SECTIONS field of the Auditing Header section indicates whether only a server user section is provided or if an end user section is also provided.
+When auditing information is supplied, there may be a server user section only, an end user section only, or both a server user and end user section.
+The SMF82AUD_HDR_NUM_SECTIONS field of the Audit Header indicates how many sections are present and the SMF82AUD_SECTION_TYPE field in the section indicates the type of section.
 If both a server user section and an end user section are present, they can appear in either order.

-Tab le 121.
-SMF type 82 server user or end user audit secti ion Off ffsets Name Length Format Description 0 0 SMF82AUD_SECTION_TYPE 4 EBCDIC Type of the section that follows.
-Either: 'SERV' (for server user) 'USER' (for end user) 4 4 SMF82AUD_SECTION_NUM_FLDS 2 Binary Number of triples in this section 6 6 SMF82AUD_SECTION_TOTAL_LEN 2 Binary Overall length of this section, including this header 8 8 Tag-Length-Value (TLV) triplets start here and are defined in Table 122 on page 342 .
-These repeat as many times as the SMF82AUD_SECTION_NUM_FLDS field indicates.
+Tab le 119.
+SMF type 82 server user or end user audit sect ion Offs sets Name Length Format Description 0 0 SMF82AUD_SECTION_TYPE 4 EBCDIC Type of the section that follows.
+Either: 'SERV' (for server user) 'USER' (for end user) 4 4 SMF82AUD_SECTION_NUM_FLDS 2 Binary Number of triples in this section 6 6 SMF82AUD_SECTION_TOTAL_LEN 2 Binary Overall length of this section, including this header 8 8 Tag-Length-Value (TLV) triplets start here a SMF82AUD_SECTION_NUM_FLDS field indi e 121 on page 36 8.
+These repeat as many times as the